kanyshaiosmonova/100daysofcode/100daysofcode/Day14-36/README.md

 ### Links
 [Saas] In this Sass course, I learnt how to store data in variables, nest CSS, create reusable styles with mixins, add logic and loops to styles, and more.

+## Day 38
+###links
+[React]In this course, you'll learn how to create different React components, manage data in the form of state props, use different lifecycle methods like componentDidMount, and much more.